 |

-ENDS Report, September 2011
+ENDS Report 440, September 2011

-The ENDS Report summary to this article states "Updated regulations should prevent a repeat of a controversy over a
+regulations should prevent a repeat of a controversy over a

-school built on a hazardous waste landfill site in south Wales."
+school built on a hazardous waste landfill site in south

-Other articles mentioning the Glebelands landfill school appeared in the following issues of ENDS Report: - ENDS Report 404, September 2008: School set for former PCB landfill site without EIA - ENDS Report 412, May 2009: Agency confirms it was not consulted on EIA - ENDS Report 417, October 2009: Battle over school plan for toxic site intensifies - ENDS Report 422, March 2010: Inquiry reveals Glebelands’ impact assessment failures - ENDS Report 427, August 2010: EIA regulations to be amended for England |
+Other articles mentioning the Glebelands landfill school appeared in the following issues of ENDS Report: - ENDS Report 404, September 2008: School set for former PCB landfill site without EIA - ENDS Report 412, May 2009: Agency confirms it was not consulted on EIA - ENDS Report 417, October 2009: Battle over school plan for toxic site intensifies - ENDS Report 422, March 2010: Inquiry reveals Glebelands impact assessment failures - ENDS Report 427, August 2010: EIA regulations to be amended for England |

 |